 Note: Some of the best hammocks include fringes on the sides which can work great as makeshift blankets on a cool night.

 - Durability.
 As long as you take good care of your hammock the extra strength provided by a bigger size will allow your hammock to last for years, or even decades.
 Just avoid sharp objects and don’t leave out in the sun and rain too often and it should last just short of a lifetime.

-Most Important Hammock Features to Consider Before Buying
+Hammock Guide Part V: Most Important Hammock Features

 The world is full of different varieties of hammocks.
 There are beautiful and intricately woven Mayan hammocks with over 500 years of weaving tradition, cheap, yet colorful Brazilian hammocks and the ubiquitous white American rope hammock.
 But a top hammock store online may not carry them all.
 They may just specialize in one variety, so it helps to know what you’re looking for.
 Here are some hints to find the best hammock from the best hammock store.